Welcome to today's edition of the Rush 24-7 podcast.

 Isn't this amazing?

-Yes, if there had been an after school program paid for by the government with buses, she wouldn't have to have worried about picking up her kids, and she could have sought out a doctor that would have prescribed uh I guess it's R. U 486.
+Yes, if there'd have been an after-school program paid for by the government with buses, she wouldn't have to have worried about picking up her kids, and she could have sought out a doctor that would have prescribed, I guess it's RU486.

-I'm still in good health, but unlike the last time I was pregnant nearly ten years ago, I'm now taking three medications, one of them for high cholesterol is uh is uh whatever.
+I'm still in good health, but unlike the last time I was pregnant nearly 10 years ago, I'm now taking three medications.

 My anger propelled me to get to the bottom of the story.

-Although I had heard of pharmacists refusing to fill for s uh prescriptions for birth control on religious grounds, I was dumbfounded to find that doctors uh could do the same thing.
+Although I had heard of pharmacists refusing to fill prescriptions for birth control on religious grounds, I was dumbfounded to find that doctors could do the same thing.

 She's afraid to go rummaging through the phone book for indiscriminate doctors to find one who would prescribe the morning after pill.

-Uh it is it is just amazing to me these people continue to blame Bush or conservatism for their own problem.
+These people continue to blame Bush or conservatism for their own problems.

-Isn't there isn't there a series of uh mysterious deaths associated with R U 46 now?
+Isn't there a series of mysterious deaths associated with RU486 now?

 Aren't there a number of those?

-And uh and and the people who are, of course, obviously supportive of the morning after abortion pill uh are are trying to deflect any interest In finding out whether or not the pill may itself be responsible for the deaths.
+And the people who are, of course, obviously supportive of the morning after abortion pill are trying to deflect any interest in finding out whether or not the pill may itself be responsible for the deaths.

 Now, this is the one case I can remember in my lifetime.

-You know, you let a pill like ViAx or VIOX or any other thing cause a death, and there is all hell to pay, and there are new hearings and there are court cases, and we go to the FDA and we demand the drug be pulled off the market.
+You know, you let a pill like Viax or Viox or any other thing cause a death, and there is all hell to pay, and there are new hearings, and there are court cases, and we go to the FDA and we demand the drug be pulled off the market, do we not?

 Yes, we do.

-Uh amazing to watch the hypocrisy on parade on behalf of the American left when they get themselves in some kind of jam or trouble.
+Amazing to watch the hypocrisy on parade on behalf of the American left.

 Off and running, brand new week, broadcast excellence.

-There's a there's a great quote in this article by by uh uh Dana L in the Washington Post.
+Just to make it fair, there's a great quote in this article by Dana L. in the Washington Post.

 After making the decision with my husband, I was plunged into an even murkier world, that of finding an abortion provider.

-I can't believe they're that hard to find.
+I can't believe you're that hard to find.

 Just go to your neighborhood school.